grahamrgriffiths/ServerList/README.md

 Unit tests have been implemented for the service logic only.

 ## Running the application
-To run the application locally, ensure you are in the directory 'jobs\Backend\src\ExchangeRateUpdater.Console'
+To run the application locally, ensure you are in the directory 'CodingTest'

 First, restore the dependencies.
 ```